 Since all we are talking about here are different Jira integrations, it means at the other end you can already imagine a wide range of applications.
 Be it another Jira instance or ServiceNow, Azure DevOps, Salesforce, and much more.

 This is a checklist point for obvious reasons, the more applications the tool supports, the more possibility of you having to connect with just another of your department or a new supplier/ customer altogether.

 Automatic Handling of Downtimes and Failures

-Looking for information that has changed since the last downtime and applying it in the same order of its initiation, checking if all the sync updates are applied correctly without the need for a manual intervention is important and can be achieved if the right tool is chosen.
+Looking for information that has changed since the last downtime and applying it in the same order as its initiation, checking if all the sync updates are applied correctly without the need for manual intervention is important and can be achieved if the right tool is chosen.

 And last but not least, further elaborating on the 1st point in this section, having a centralized processor handle all synchronizations is just not a feasible option.

 Firstly, because every time there is a change in the sync, it needs to be configured on the central hub, making it a single point of failure.